onzfonz/comp227/src/content/2/en/part2a.md

 }
 ```

-Because the code generating the <i>li</i> tags is JavaScript, it must be wrapped in curly braces in a JSX template just like all other JavaScript code.
+Because the code generating the `li` tags is JavaScript, it must be wrapped in curly braces in a JSX template just like all other JavaScript code.

 <!-- Parannetaan koodin luetteloa vielä jakamalla nuolifunktion määrittely useammalle riville: -->
 We will also make the code more readable by separating the arrow function's declaration across multiple lines: